prodigyfinance/ml2p/README.rst

 * SageMaker:
     * Launching training jobs
     * Deploying trained models
-    * Create notebook instances
+    * Creating notebook instances
 * On your local machine or in a SageMaker notebook:
+    * Downloading training datasets from S3
-    * Train models
+    * Training models
-    * Load trained models from SageMaker / S3
+    * Loading trained models from SageMaker / S3

 Installing